Summer Symposium Scholarships:

-This $1,000 one-time scholarship honors a graduating senior nominated by the directors of invited ensembles and the directors of students invited to participate in the MFA Honor Ensembles performing at the Music for All National Festival.
+This $1,000 one-time scholarship honors a graduating senior nominated by the directors of invited ensembles and the directors of students invited to participate in the Music for All Honor Ensembles performing at the Music for All National Festival.
 Recipients must intend to pursue a degree in music education.

 Butler University School of Music – Dean's Scholarship

-Butler University and Music for All are proud to announce the development of a new and exciting strategic partnership.
-As part of this partnership, the Butler University School of Music is pleased to announce the opportunity for current high school juniors, who participate in the Music for All National Festival in March 2016, to audition for Dean’s Scholarship for Strings.
+Butler University and Music for All are proud to continue the development of our strategic partnership.
+As part of this partnership, the Butler University School of Music is pleased to announce the opportunity for current high school juniors who play a woodwind instrument and who participate in the Music for All National Festival in March 2018, to audition for the Dean’s Scholarship.
 Scholarships will be half to full tuition!

 Other Scholarship Opportunities and Resources